ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsm9ph_transformation/uz_pmsm9ph_transformation.rst

 Ninephase VSD and Park tranformation IP-Core
 ============================================

-- Applies ninephase VSD transformation to input and Park transformation to only alpha and beta values
+- Applies nine-phase VSD transformation to input and Park transformation to only alpha and beta values
-- Performs also respective inverse transformation
+- Performs respective inverse transformation
 - Input interface is PL-only
 - Transformation can only be triggered by a PL signal, but not by the software driver
 - Output is supplied to PL-ports as well as AXI
-- Inputs have to be fixed point
+- Inputs and outputs are fixed point
-- The outputs are refreshed at each rising edge of the input ``trigger_new_values``
+- The AXI values of ``theta_el_axi`` and ``x_abc_out_axi`` are updated to the current output values on every rising edge of the input ``trigger_new_values`` to allow synchronous sampling in combination with a PWM module

 .. csv-table:: Interface of Transformation IP-Core
    :file: ipCore_tranformation_interfaces.csv